anvilco/spectaql/README.md

   - Provide a single SDL file containing your schema
   - Provide an array of multiple SDL files to be merged into a final schema
   - Provide a glob that leads to SDL files to be merged into a final schema
-- Will automatically generate documentation for all Types, Fields, Queries, Mutations and Arguments by default.
+- Will automatically generate documentation for all Types, Fields, Queries, Mutations, Arguments and Subscriptions by default.
 - Supports blacklisting entire areas (e.g. "don't show Mutations") and 1-off blacklisting.
 - Supports providing examples via static metadata, or dynamically via a custom generator plugin that you control.
 - Supports customization of CSS to allow overriding the styles.
+- Supports customization of HTML output templates to allow overriding the HTML output.
 - Supports markdown just about everywhere you can provide text.
 - Live preview mode while developing.
 - Many options for output: